 Sections 66 and 72 of the Town and Country Planning (Listed Buildings and Conservation Areas) Act places a special duty upon local planning authorities to have regard to the desire to preserve or enhance the special architectural and/or historic character of listed buildings and conservation areas and their settings.
 Whilst there might be a slight effect on views from Woodcroft Castle, the change in character of the area, given the presence of the existing site is not so great as to cause noticeable harm.
+With regard to grade II listed buildings and conservation areas the site is adequately screened and set within the landscape so as to not impact upon these assets and their preservation is maintained.
 The local planning authority has had regard to their duty under this Act and finds the development acceptable.

 The applicant undertook a geophysical survey of the site, the results of which have been submitted in the Cultural Heritage Desk Based Assessment together with details of archaeological recorded finds in the locality.
-In consultation with the Council's archaeologist, the applicant has undertaken trial trench work.
-A report on this Archaeological Evaluation by Oxford Archaeology East was submitted in September 2015.
-Twelve trenches were excavated across 5.3 hectares of the field to the east of the current gas compressor site i.e. the area which would become the extended site.
+In consultation with the Council's archaeologist, the applicant has undertaken the required field work following the excavation of trial trenches across 5.3 hectares of the field to the east of the current gas compressor site i.e. the area which would become the extended site.